Evidence, oath and affirmations at an inquest

 At times it may be necessary to take whole organs for further examination, the heart or brain may need to be examined by a specialist pathologist especially in cases where healthy individuals have died suddenly and unexpectedly.

-Pathologists may only take material that a bearing on the cause of death.
+Pathologists may only take material that have a bearing on the cause of death.
 There are strict rules around taking material from a body at autopsy and the pathologist must inform the coroner, the coroner will inform the relevant interested person and offer the following three options:

 a.
 Material to be disposed of when it has served its purpose